Committees of the Knesset: Structure and role

 Membership in the committees is based on factionalism.
 The committees discuss bills after they have passed an early reading at the Knesset and a first vote in the case of a bill proposed by a member of Knesset, or a first vote in the case of a bill proposed by the Cabinet of Israel, and prepare them for the next stages of legislation.
 Sometimes a bill returns to the committee even after a second vote, if reservations were received in this reading.
 The committees may also initiate legislation.
 In addition to their role in legislation, the committees are a key tool for the legislative branch to oversee the executive branch.

 In addition, the committees discuss proposals for the agenda that are forwarded to them, regulations that require their approval, requests from citizens submitted to the Knesset or the government, and any issue that the Knesset decides to refer to them.

 According to Section 22 of Basic Law: The Knesset, the Knesset also has the constitutional authority to appoint parliamentary inquiry committees to examine matters that it considers to be of special national importance; the Knesset may also appoint one of its standing committees to assume such a role.
 The Knesset determines the powers and roles of a parliamentary inquiry committee, and its members are appointed in accordance with the relative size of the parliamentary groups in the Knesset.

 Four new committees were created in 2021.
+The Interior and Environmental Protection Committee was split into three new committees: the "Committee of the Interior and Environmental Protection", the "Committee of Internal Security" and "the Committee on Special National Infrastructure Initiatives and Jewish Religious Services", while the Labor, Health and Welfare Committee was split into the Health Committee and the Labor and Welfare Committee.